 So, take that emotional burden off your shoulders by dozing off a few minutes every day, and then move confidently towards your goals.

-[If you, or someone you know, suffers from poor sleep, here’s a thoroughly researched post on sleep science hacks here: 6 Scientific Sleep Hacks.]
+By the way, if you, or someone you know, suffers from poor sleep, here’s a thoroughly researched post on sleep science hacks here: 6 Scientific Sleep Hacks.

 • • •

 Authors Bio: Marquis Matson is a freelance writer currently living in Ecuador.
 She contributes to health blogs as well as writes about her experiences as an expat in Ecuador.
 Her background is in Psychology but she has left that behind.
+Marquis feels the digital age fortunately provides solutions to help us go to sleep easily, as Jinglow, a therapeutic mindfulness app, that can lend you a gentle hand in inviting stillness into your mind and life.
 Sandip Roy is Founder of Happiness India Project.